samanthajmorris/hci-calendar/README.md

 *convertBinToTime.java* - unused except for testing purposes.

 *convert.java* - converts boolean array for availability to a string format and vice versa.
-The times are 6 am to 12am per day for a week.
+The times are 6 AM to 12 AM per day for a week.

 *SamsFunctions.java* - Adds user entries to
 	a) a new file, ScheduleMe.json (if none provided), located in the user's Download directory